 Your wellbeing and safety are the most important things the judge will think about when making a decision.
 The decision the judge makes is called a Court Order.

-Childline have lots of great information on coping with divorce and separation and you can talk to them if you have questions or need support.
-Find out more about what support ChildLine offers, what happens when you get in touch with them and the different ways to speak to them.
+Childline has lots of great information on coping with divorce and separation and you can talk to them if you have questions or need support.

 The Scottish Child Law Centre can also give you advice about the legal process.